Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Introduction

-For the analysis of the average distance we can only borrow one step from previous proofs for Chung-Lu graphs and its variants, namely the ``greedy path'' argument (Lemma~\ref{lem:path-to-core}).
-We use this argument to prove that for all vertices of at least poly-logarithmic weight there exists an ultra-short path to the ``heavy core'', which is well-connected and contains the vertices of highest weight.
+In the general setting, we can therefore only borrow one step from previous proofs, namely the ``greedy path'' argument (Lemma~\ref{lem:path-to-core}).
+We use this idea to prove that for all vertices of at least poly-logarithmic weight there exists an ultra-short path to the ``heavy core'', which is well-connected and contains the vertices of highest weight.
 From a technical point of view, the most important contribution of this paper is the ``bulk lemma'' (Lemma~\ref{lem:path-to-core3}).
 It contains a delicate and subtle analysis of the neighborhood of a vertex restricted to small-weight vertices.
-The lemma studies the probability that the $k$-neighborhood of a random vertex $v$ of low-weight contains a node $u$ that is connected to a high-weight vertex, from which we can then apply the ``greedy path'' argument.
+The lemma studies the probability that the $k$-neighborhood of a random vertex $v$ of low-weight contains a node $v'$ that is connected to a high-weight vertex, from which we can then apply the ``greedy path'' argument.
 We emphasize that both the size and the shape of the $k$-neighborhood of such a vertex crucially depend on the underlying geometry.
 Therefore, we are forced to use the geometry \emph{implicitly}, in order to make the argument general enough for being valid universally in our general class of random graphs.
 Finally, we obtain the bound on the average distance by applying the bulk lemma repeatedly for different values of $k$ and carefully summing up the resulting terms.

 \paragraph{Organization of the Paper:} In Section~\ref{sec:modelresults} we present the details and a precise definition of the model, and we formally state the results.
 In Section~\ref{sec:notation} we introduce notation and prove a concentration inequality which will be used later in the proofs.
 After some basic and preliminary results (Section~\ref{sec:basic}), we prove the connectivity properties and the main result in Section~\ref{sec:diameter}, and determine the degree distribution of our model in Section~\ref{sec:degreesequence}.
 We discuss several special cases of the model in Section~\ref{sec:distancemodel}, and make some concluding remarks in Section~\ref{sec:conclusion}.